moikoros/help/docs/index.md

 ## What is FE?

-"Why can't I run require(id) scripts?" - 🤡

 `Filtering Enabled` is a form of anti-exploiting Roblox has implemented.

 Basically, `Filtering Enabled` (`FE`) disables client modification of server values, or in simpler words, the client can't make changes to the game.

 As Roblox says: "Enabling `Filtering Enabled` is the best way of restricting exploiters from ruining your games.
-When it is enabled, with a few exceptions, changes made by clients will not replicate to the server (and therefore will not replicate to other clients).
+When it is enabled, with a few exceptions, changes made by clients will **not replicate** to the server (and therefore will **not replicate** to other clients).
 This means, if your game is properly designed, exploiters will find it much harder to operate in your game."

+So basically what you run through your executor has a high chance of not showing to other players and only happens for you.

+Some examples include: kicking players, banning players, killing players (by setting their health to 0), setting the walkspeed of other players, etc.

+Use common sense when you execute things, including things that seem impossible or too good to be true.

-"But my friend said he can disable FE and it's possible!"
+"But my friend said he can disable `FE` and it's possible I saw a YouTube video!"

-Shut up, no it's not.
-He lied to you, stop trusting strangers on the internet.
+No it's not.
+He lied to you.
+What's funny is a video showed a fake `FE` bypass but it was actually a game with backdoors.
+That brings us over to:

+## What is the difference between Executors and Serverside Executors?

+"Why can't I run `require(id)` scripts?" - 🤡

+Serverside Executors use an infected script in a game which was inserted through Roblox Studio when developing the game.
+This allows you to do anything the server can.

+Executors manipulate the client which means it's sadly limited to do what the client can.

 ## Can I copy games?